LindaLuck/geospatial_ecology/TLS_ecological_application_lab.md

 ![Figure 9.](screenshots/Aligned2.png)

 Now that all three point clouds are in place we can correct minor offsets using the ICP tool.
-All three scans contain the tower and the shed.
-Scan 26 has the highest number of points for both those "landmarks", so we will be using it as reference.

 **7. Fine register first point cloud.**
   * Select Scan 26 and Scan 27